Blog

 • Root scaling and planing: Also called deep cleanings, these treatments involve removing plaque and tartar from teeth and their roots; the roots are also polished to hinder tartar buildup

-• Gum grafts: This involves taking donor tissues from healthy areas of the mouth and covering up exposed teeth roots with them
+• Gum grafts: This involves taking donor tissues from healthy areas of the mouth and covering up exposed tooth roots with them

 • Bone grafts: This involves using donor or artificial grafting material to rebuild bone structures damaged by gum disease